saigonbitmaster/haskellLab/README.md

 --run a haskell code file: runhaskell test.hs

 #Crypto
-cabal install --lib  cryptonite --this to use Crypto.*
+cabal install --lib  cryptonite --this to use Crypto.Hash cabal install --lib ed25519     --this to use Crypto.Sign

 #PLUTUS